Tere Sanz, 2019

 Artist Bio

-Sanz currently lives and works in Saint Cloud, Florida, where she is developing Continuum — a forthcoming body of large-scale abstractions reflecting her ongoing search for renewal, presence, and transformation through the act of painting.
+Sanz lives and works in Saint Cloud, Florida, where she is currently developing Continuum, an expanding series of large-scale abstract works that investigate renewal, presence, and the evolving architecture of memory.